Zach47/twitch_bot/README.md

 **!randommap** - Provides a random map.
 You can add either a single parameter or multiple parameters (veasy, easy, medium, hard, vhard, death) to get specific maps.
 You can also use a "help" parameter to show how to use it in twitch chat.

-**!maptop** (map name) - Provides a [kzstats](http://www.kzstats.com/) link of the map given as a parameter.
-You can provide a partial map name or the full map name as a parameter.
+**!maptop** (map name) - Provides the GOKZ records for the map given.
+If no time is found for a mode, it reports back as "No record set".

 **!kzstats** - Provides a link to [KZStats](http://www.kzstats.com/).